 Q. Is there a thesis option in the MISt program?

 No. Like the MLIS, the MISt program is a non-thesis program.
-However, it provides additional opportunities for students with strong research interests.
-The MISt program has been expanded to include a Research Project stream allowing students to conduct in-depth individual research projects on topics of interest.
-Note: students in the Course Based stream also have the opportunity to take a number of research project courses.
+However, the MISt program has been expanded to include a MISt - Project degree allowing students to conduct in-depth individual research projects on topics of interest.
+Note: students in the general MISt degree also have the opportunity to take a number of research project courses.

-Q. What is the Research Project stream, and who might be interested in taking this stream?
+Q. What is the MISt Project degree, and who might be interested in taking this degree?

-The Research Project stream is similar to the Course Based stream but includes a greater number of course credits for supervised individual research project courses.
-This stream is ideal for students with strong research interests and/or who are interested in pursuing further degree work after the Masters level and wish to have a strong research portfolio.
+The MISt Project degree is similar to the general MISt degree but includes a greater number of course credits for supervised individual research project courses.
+While both degrees prepare students for careers in the information professions, this degree is ideal for students with strong research interests and/or who are interested in pursuing further degree work after the Masters level and wish to have a strong research portfolio.

-Q. I want to undertake the Research Project stream.
+Q. I want to undertake the Project degree.
 Will I be eligible to apply for research funding?

 Yes.
-Full-time students opting for the Research Project stream will be eligible to apply for internal and external fellowships.
-Prospective students and students planning to apply for external research funding: please contact Dr. Jamshid Beheshti, MISt Program Director for more information.
+Full-time students opting for the MISt - Project degree will be eligible to apply for research-related internal and external fellowships.
+Prospective students and students planning to apply for external research funding: please contact Dr. Kimiz Dalkir, MISt Program Director for more information.

 Q. What are "areas of interest"?
 Do I need to declare this before or during the program?
 Is it listed on my transcript?